 IRCs can be used to advise baseline development, vet intervention strategies, or provide technical advice on specific products or markets.
-Formation of an IRC is optional and can be done by the MTA at any point of an MTI’s lifecycle where independent technical assessments and recommendations are needed.
-If an IRC is formed, its insights and recommendations should be provided to the MTAB before an update or a vote for consideration.
+Formation of an IRC is optional and can be done by the MTA(s) at any point of an MTI’s lifecycle where independent technical assessments and recommendations are needed.
+If an IRC is formed, its insights and recommendations should be provided to the MTAB before an update or a recommendation is sought.
 Members of an IRC would likely provide the most value if they devote the time needed to research the technical questions at hand and understand the MTI.
 Given the potential for in-depth work, members of the IRC would be eligible for intervener compensation in line with current CPUC Rules and Regulations.
-Regardless of the status of an IRC, the MTA would still be able to seek informal advice from industry or technical experts.
+Regardless of the status of an IRC, the MTA(s) would still be able to seek informal advice from industry or technical experts.
 Composition of an IRC

 IRCs may consist of industry experts, academics from national laboratories or universities, individuals from governmental organizations such as the United States Department of Energy or Environmental Protection Agency, or others with needed subject matter expertise.
 Because MTIs may vary dramatically from one to another, the composition of an IRC would be expected to differ per MTI.
 Members of the IRC should not stand to benefit from the potential MTI and should be free from other conflicts of interest to the extent possible.